-2.3.1 The Council shall hire members of the Police Service in accordance with the standards set out in section 115 of the Police Act and any regulation made under section 116 of that Act.
+The KRG shall hire members of the KRPF in accordance with the standards set out in section 115 of the Police Act and any regulation made under section 116 of that Act.

-If the candidate has completed basic training in police patrolling at an institution other than the École nationale de police du Québec (ENPQ), the Council shall ensure, prior to hiring, that the candidate has submitted proof of equivalency recognized by the ENPQ pursuant to section 15 of the By-law to Establish the Training Plan Regulation of the École Nationale de Police du Québec (CQLR, c.
+If the candidate has completed basic training in police patrolling at an institution other than the École nationale de police du Québec (ENPQ), the KRG shall ensure, prior to hiring, that the candidate has submitted proof of equivalency recognized by the ENPQ pursuant to section 15 of the By-law to Establish the Training Plan Regulation of the École Nationale de Police du Québec (CQLR, c.
 P-13.1, r.
 4).

-- 2.3.2 In addition to meeting the hiring standards and required qualifications, the candidate selected by the Council for the position of Chief of Police must possess relevant experience in managing a police service.
-The Council shall give preference to candidates who have a university degree or a certificate in police management, granted or recognized by the ENPQ, or, failing that, shall ensure that the candidate obtains such a degree or diploma in a reasonable time. - 2.3.3 The Council shall ensure that members of the Police Service's support staff have good moral character and the qualifications needed to work in environments where confidential information is kept.
+2.3.2 In addition to meeting the hiring standards and required qualifications, the candidate selected by the KRG for the position of Chief of Police must possess relevant experience in managing a police service.
+The KRG shall give preference to candidates who have a university degree or a certificate in police management, granted or recognized by the ENPQ, or, failing that, shall ensure that the candidate obtains such a degree or diploma in a reasonable time.